equinor/snapwell/README.md

     See the GNU General Public License at <http://www.gnu.org/licenses/gpl.html>
     for more details.

+> ⚠️This project is archived and no longer maintained.

 # Installation and usage

 Snappwell is available on [pypi](https://pypi.org/project/snapwell/) and can be